 The editing space itself offers both timeline and storyboard workflows.
 The timeline shows each element of your project by length and allows you to make granular changes.
 The storyboard is more simplified, giving you an overview of each object, regardless of length.
 You can switch from one to the other with a single click, with all your changes and modifications intact.

 You only get one video editing track, which limits the program's versatility.
 You can, however, add as many video effects, overlays, and music and voice tracks as you need.
 While these extra tracks are useful for enhancing your video, it’s unfortunate you can’t add more video editing tracks, since that would allow you to work with more video clips simultaneously rather than trying to fit all your main videos onto a single track.
 If you need more tracks to complete your project, consider our top pick, CyberLink PowerDirector.
 It allows you to have up to 100 editing tracks.

 During our testing phase, we used AVS Video Editor to construct a 40-second test video.
 The program imported our test files just fine and we were able to make the video in about 75 minutes.
 However, when it came time to export the finished project, AVS was unable to create a playable video file.
 It was only after we converted our source files into the MP4 format and rebuilt our project that this video editor could make a video that worked.

 A healthy library of transitions and video effects is important for any video editing program.
-AVS Video Editor offers more than 650 transitions and effects that allow you to craft the look and feel of your project with precision.
+AVS Video Editor offers hundreds of transitions and effects that craft the look and feel of your project with precision.
 You also get a healthy selection of text templates that includes titles, scrolling credits, lower-third text or simple plain text to add anywhere you want on the screen.

 Unfortunately, when our experts examined the exported video, they noted major pixelation that would distract viewers from the video's content.
 Make sure you review all your exported videos to ensure they’re up to the quality standards you want before you share them.
 You may have to export the same project several times before you get a crisp, clear picture.